-Cervical cancer: First 3-D image of an HPV oncoproteinFebruary 15th, 2013 in Cancer /
+Cervical cancer: First 3-D image of an HPV oncoproteinFebruary 15, 2013 in Medicine & Health / Cancer

 (Medical Xpress)—For the first time, researchers from the Laboratoire biotechnologie et signalisation cellulaire at the Strasbourg-based Ecole supérieure de biotechnologie (CNRS/Université de Strasbourg) and Institut de génétique et de biologie moléculaire et cellulaire (CNRS/Université de Strasbourg/Inserm) have solved the three-dimensional structure of an important oncoprotein involved in cell proliferation and in the development of the human papilloma virus (HPV).
 Type 16 (HPV 16), which causes cervical cancer, is the most dangerous of human papilloma viruses.
 This work, published in Science on 8 February 2013, should make it possible to identify and improve medication to block the protein and prevent it from causing tumors.